TerryClaiborne/alltune2/README.md

 1. Enter or load the AllStar/Echolink node.
 2. Press **Connect** once.

-If **Disconnect before Connect** is off, additional direct AllStar nodes can be added and tracked.
+If **Disconnect before Connect** is off, additional direct AllStar/Echolink nodes can be added and tracked.

 If **Disconnect before Connect** is on, the next managed connect clears earlier managed links first.